ckurze/mongodb-hivemq-iot-demo/README.md

 Credits to Simon Bayer @sbaier1 from HiveMQ for the generator.

+## TODO

+* Containerize dashboard app and add to docker-compose
+* Containerize MQTT subscriber and add to docker-compose

 ## Demo Overview

 We selected fleet management for our example because it is a very broad use case.
 We talk about trucks, but it can be any kind of fleet - vehicles, forklifts, trains, goods, and so on.
 Literally, anything that forms a fleet and needs to be monitored and managed.